qmrg/qmrg.github.io/_posts/2025-08-01-dissertation-officer.md

 ## How to Apply
 Nominations for the available positions may include self-nominations and should be sent along with the name of a seconder (a current member of the committee) and a brief statement of suitability.
-Please send any nominations to QMRG secretary Qunshan Zhao (email: [Qunshan.Zhao@glasgow.ac.uk](Qunshan.Zhao@glasgow.ac.uk)) by **1st Septemer 2025**.
+Please send any nominations to QMRG secretary Qunshan Zhao (email: [Qunshan.Zhao@glasgow.ac.uk](Qunshan.Zhao@glasgow.ac.uk)) by **1st September 2025**.
 Please reach out to any of our committee members with questions!

 A full list of current committee positions and members can be viewed [here](https://qmrg.github.io/committee).